Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Mirroring completes with errors

-If any packages could not be downloaded because of timeouts, rerun the rmt-cli mirror command until all packages are downloaded.
+If some packages could not be downloaded because of timeouts, rerun the rmt-cli mirror command until all packages are downloaded.

-Setup script cannot access the SUSE Liberty Linux LTSS repositories
+Setup script cannot access the SUSE Liberty Linux repositories

-The repodata directory on the RMT server is not available until all the packages for that repository are downloaded.
-If any packages could not be downloaded to the RMT server because of timeouts during the first mirroring, rerun the rmt-cli mirror command until all packages are downloaded.
+The repodata directory on the RMT server will not be available until all of the packages for that repository are downloaded.
+If some packages could not be downloaded to the RMT server because of timeouts during the first mirroring, rerun the rmt-cli mirror command until all packages are downloaded.

 Setup script cannot install suseconnect-ng because of package dependencies

-SUSE Liberty Linux Lite only supports the latest minor release of CentOS Linux 7.
+SUSE Liberty Linux only supports the latest minor release of RHEL or CentOS Linux.
 If your system is running the latest version and suseconnect-ng still has package dependency issues, try the following workaround:

 1. Edit the rmt-client-setup-res script to add --skip-broken to the following line: